The Continuous Tensor Abstraction: Where Indices are Real: Related Works

 Sparse tensor programming often entails complex code to co-iterate over multiple sparse tensors, each stored in a different format.
 Numerous compiler projects have dedicated their efforts to generating efficient code for accommodating these diverse formats.
-Projects like Taichi~\cite{taichi}, MLIR sparse dialect~\cite{mlirdialect}, TACO~\cite{taco}, SparseTIR~\cite{sparsetir}, and Finch~\cite{finch} can generate efficient code from sparsity-agnostic definitions of computation.
+Projects like Taichi~\cite{taichi}, MLIR sparse dialect~\cite{mlirdialect}, TACO~\cite{taco}, SparseTIR~\cite{sparsetir}, and Finch~\cite{finch, finchoopsla} can generate efficient code from sparsity-agnostic definitions of computation.
 The TACO project~\cite{taco,format,sparsearray,tacoschedule} introduces the "merge lattice" concept to efficiently generate code for sparse tensor algebras, even when the tensors are stored in different sparse formats.
 In a recent development, the Finch project~\cite{finch} introduces the innovative concept of "Looplets," simplifying the generation of sparse code on integer domain through the use of rewriting rules and enhancing extensibility.
 Looplets support various element types, not limited to numeric types, and a wide range of operators, expanding their versatility.

-\para{Continuous programming models} Several tools, such as Chebfun~\cite{chebfun} and Sympy~\cite{sympy}, offer an intuitive way to manipulate continuous functions in numerical computing.
-They enable operations like differentiation, integration, and root-finding for functions defined over specific intervals.
-In addition to working with piecewise constant functions, they offer the capability to handle a wider range of function types beyond constant functions by leveraging a symbolic computation engine.
-However, their primary focus is not on performance or the tensor programming model with loops.
+\para{Continuous Programming Models} Several tools, such as Chebfun~\cite{chebfun} and Sympy~\cite{sympy}, offer an intuitive way to manipulate continuous functions in numerical computing.
+In addition to working with piecewise constant functions, they offer the capability to handle a wider range of function types beyond constant functions.
+However, their primary focus is not on performance or the tensor programming model.
 Chebfun focuses on Chebyshev polynomials, a computation class commonly used in numerical computing, which is entirely different from our focus.
-While Chebfun supports 1D piecewise functions, it is limited to 2D and 3D support~\cite{chebfun2,chebfun3} and lacks general N-D piecewise capabilities.
 Both Sympy and Chebfun do not account for sparsity or interval intersections, resulting in the need to compare all pairs of pieces.
-However, our framework allows the creation of more efficient code that operates only on intersecting pieces, eliminating the need to compare all pairs of intervals.
+However, our framework allows the creation of more efficient code that operates only on intersecting pieces, eliminating the need to compare all pairs.